IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 take no other action.

-If a member of the community is not satisfied with the IETF LLC Board's response to his or her review request, he or she may escalate the issue by appealing the decision or action to the IAB, using the appeals procedures outlined in {{RFC2026}}.
-If he or she is not satisfied with the IAB response, he or she can escalate the issue to the ISOC Board of Trustees, as described in {{RFC2026}}.
+If a member of the community is not satisfied with the IETF LLC Board's response to his or her review request, they may escalate the issue by appealing the decision or action to the IAB, using the appeals procedures outlined in {{RFC2026}}.
+If they are not satisfied with the IAB response, they can escalate the issue to the ISOC Board of Trustees, as described in {{RFC2026}}.

 The reviewing body (the IAB or ISOC Board of Trustees) shall review